 - b.
-Never remove the cap of the fuel tank or add gasoline to a running or hot engine, or fill the fuel tank indoors.
+Never remove the cap of the foel tank or addigasoline to a running or hot engine, or fill the fuel tank indoors.
 Wipe up spilled gasoline. - c.
-Open doors if the engine is run in the garage exhaust fumes are dangerous.
+Open doors if the engine is run in the garage exhaust furnes are dangerous.
 Do not run the engine (motor) indoors. - 6.
 Check all operating controls and instruments for correct function before using the tractor.